lowRISC/opentitan/hw/ip/alert_handler/doc/alert_handler.md

 False alerts during power-up and reset are not possible since the alerts are disabled by default, and need to be configured and locked in by the firmware.

-The ping timer won’t start until initial configuration is over and the registers are locked in.
+The ping timer won't start until initial configuration is over and the registers are locked in.